tcd93/MSSQL-execution-plan/README.md

 <blockquote style="font-size:85%">

-When <code>WithUnorderedPrefetch</code> is set to False, the seeked result will be forwarded only when the previous ordered key is fetched & forwarded
+When <code>WithUnorderedPrefetch</code> is set to False, the index-seek-result result will be forwarded only when the previous ordered key is fetched & forwarded

 </blockquote>